youngdjn/focal-website/content/position/field-and-data-manager/index.md

 ## **Employment period**

-January (or February) - September 2023, with strong possibility of extension if desired
+January or February - September 2023 (minimum), with option for extension through at least December if desired (preferred)

 ## **Duty station**